sofialucrecia/launchdarkly-test/README.md

 It returns content and implements a feature flag to be able to send different contents depending on the flag value with a percentage rollout.
 This app also returns price discounts, by targeting users depending of specific rules set on another feature flag.

-The app is Deployed on Heroku, you can access it by this public API: https://frozen-earth-53956.herokuapp.com
+The app is Deployed on Heroku, you can access it by this public API, with two endpoints, /Discount and  /content: https://frozen-earth-53956.herokuapp.com

 There are two query params used by both the targeting feature flags I have built: